nutmegitconsulting/warp-detector/README.md

    * **Value:** Select the network location you just created (Home LAN).
 4. Under **Split Tunnels**, click **Override** and add the IP address ranges of your local network to the **Exclude** list (e.g., 10.0.1.0/24).
 5. Save the profile and drag it to the top of the list to give it the highest priority.
+6. For more details, refer to the [official CloudFlare documentation on Device Profiles](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/configure-warp/device-profiles/).

-## **Making the Server Run on Startup**
+## **Making the Container Run on Startup**

 For a reliable setup, the container should start automatically with the host machine.

 * **On Linux:** The \--restart unless-stopped flag you already used is sufficient.
 Docker's systemd service will automatically start the container on boot.
-This is the recommended method for a headless server.
+This is the recommended method for a headless container.
 * **On Windows / macOS:** Ensure that Docker Desktop is configured to launch on system startup ("Start Docker Desktop when you log in").
 The \--restart policy will ensure your container starts whenever the Docker daemon is running.

 ## **Contributing**